cthit/SongBookIT/README.md

 ### Adding or updating dependencies

-Docker can be unforgiving when trying to update dependencies.
+Docker can sometimes be unforgiving when trying to update dependencies.

 * Start with updating your dependencies in one of the package.json, either the one for the frontend or the one for the backend.
 * Run `yarn install`.